 Visit the ID Card Office website to get information about obtaining your student ID card and what you must have on hand when you go.

 Complete a pre-entrance health record.
-Information about enrolling in or waiving health coverage through the University is available through the Elson Student Health Center.
-This form is typically updated online by May 1 each year.
-Please be sure to complete and submit the form for the academic year in which you will first enroll.
+Information about enrolling in or waiving health coverage through the University is available here.
+Pleae be sure to adhere to the deadlines for completion and submission.

 Submit Official Transcript

 Please arrange for your undergraduate institution to send an official transcript to the Central Graduate Admission Office by July 1 (Fall Incoming Students).
 This transcript must indicate final grades for all courses, the degree you were awarded, and the date on which your degree was conferred.
 If your undergraduate degree has not yet been conferred, please do not request an official transcript until that information is available.
 If your institution offers electronic and encrypted transcripts, you may have those sent to [email protected].

 Records issued in languages other than English, including academic transcripts, degree certificates and graduation certificates, must be issued to GSAS directly by the degree-granting institution in their original language and with an accompanying translation.
 Translated materials are also accepted directly from organizations such as Educational Credentials Evaluators, International Academic Credential Evaluators, Josef Silny and Associates, World Education Services or another ATA-certified translation service.

 After this deadline, an incoming student without the required documentation will be placed on a registration block for the fall term.
 If your final, official transcript is not available by July 1, you will need to request a waiver of the deadline from the Graduate School.
 If you believe that you have already provided this documentation, please consult the checklist within your online application.
 A required document will be marked “Received – Official” if it has been recorded by the Graduate School.

 Submit Official Test Scores